Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: The late time spectral form factor from random matrix universality

 where $e^{S_0}\Delta:=\tilde{\Delta}$ is kept finite in accordance with the above requirement of evaluating the correlation function for energy difference of the order of the inverse Heisenberg time\footnote{Note that the same limit is considered, and the same universal result used in \cite{Iliesiu2021}.
 However, the cancellation they observe for the 2-point function between perturbative and nonperturbative divergent pieces is not the same as the cancellation we will observe.
 In particular, the disconnected term in \eqref{eq:universal} vanishes on its own in the SFF when taking the limit.}.
 This also justifies the replacement $\ev{\rho(E_1)}\approx\ev{\rho(E_2)}\approx\ev{\rho(E)}$.
 Using the explicit expressions and taking the universal limit, we can solve for the desired correlation function,

 We can now plug this back into the SFF \cref{eq:kappa(tau)} to find

 with $E_0$ the left edge of the spectrum of $\rho(E)$.
 At this point, a comment on our notion of taking the limit is in order.
 Although taken to infinity in the strict universal limit, $e^{S_0}$ is still around.
-This can be understood in the sense of isolating the most strongly divergent term in the limit $e^{S_0}\to\infty$.
-By the same argument, one immediately concludes that the disconnected term is subleading compared to the integral in \eqref{eq:StanfordAnsatz}.
-Likewise, it is enough to consider the genus 0 part of $\ev{\rho(E)}$.
-With these simplifications, it is possible to give an explicit result for the JT gravity SFF:
+This can be understood in the sense of isolating the most strongly divergent term in the limit $e^{S_0}\to\infty$. \TW{Considering in the same spirit the first term of \cref{eq:StanfordAnsatz} for the $g=0$ contribution to this product of correlators, one finds

+which is subleading in $e^{S_0}$\FH{, even after} including the additional factor of $e^{S_0}$ one has to multiply to compute $\langle Z(\beta+it)\rangle$.
+Due to the suppression in powers of $e^{S_0}$ apparent from \cref{eq:genus_expansion}, all higher genus terms are subleading as well.
+Likewise, it is enough to consider the genus 0 part of $\ev{\rho(E)}$, given by $e^{-S_0}\rho_0^T(E)$.} With these simplifications, it is possible to give an explicit result for the JT gravity SFF:

 This result has been first reported in \cite{Saad2019a} and evaluated in \cite{StanfordAndFriends}.
 Important for us is that $\kappa_\beta(\tau)$ is finite at finite $\tau$.